|LOST HOSPITALS OF LONDON|

 Weybridge Cottage Hospital opened in Balfour Road in 1889.
-It was built on land purchased by Ethel Locke King (1864-1956), who donated it to the Trustees of the Hospital.
+It was built on land purchased by Ethel Locke King (1864-1956), who sold it to the Trustees of the Hospital.

 In April 1920, when the Brooklands Auxiliary Military Hospital closed, a Red Cross orthopaedic clinic opened.
 Located in a hut built in the Hospital grounds the clinic was known as a Curative Post; it provided massage (physiotherapy) and electrical treatment for discharged servicemen still suffering from their wounds after WW1 (1914-1918).
 (When the Post closed in 1926, the hut was used as an Out-Patients Department).

 By the beginning of the 1920s it had been accepted that the Hospital needed to be enlarged, as demand was increasing at a considerable rate.
 In 1922 a Building Committee was formed to raise funds to extend the Hospital but, by the following year, it was decided that the building and its facilities were quite inadequate, especially to cope with the increased number of surgical cases.
 A new Hospital needed to be built.